denten-books/plain-text/main.md

 http://www.unicode.org/reports/tr29/ The concept of Grapheme Clusters.

 Wikipedia as a Turing complete language.
 The power of versioning.
 Text as a vector.
 The problem of annotation.
 What are we annotating?
 Annotation solutions force a platform.
 Is Hamlet a platonic object?
 A family of related objects?
 Standard English editions in Europe.
-## Scratch Collector
-Data, Metadata
-Code and comments.
-Collector of chair or collector of scratches.
-Object oriented ontology.
-Object oriented languages.
-Competing paradigms: separation of code and data.
-No separation (Haskell).

 ## Media, Message, Mode
 Key terms: media, message, mode